MichaelEGA/Open-Galaxy/README.md

   - Cockpits (Implemented)
   - Capital ships (In Progress)
   - Easy to use mission editor (In Progress)
-  - External mission loading (not implemented yet)
+  - External mission loading (Not implemented yet)
-  - Accurate Star Wars galaxy (the star locations accurately represent the galaxy)
+  - Accurate Star Wars galaxy i.e the star locations accurately represent the galaxy (Implemented)
   - Explore mode where you can explore the whole Star Wars galaxy (In progress)

 **Latest Release:** 0.5.2